Creating and Editing Cards

-- Select the Card's Sharing setup.
+- Select the Card's Privacy/Sharing setup.
 Sharing applies to any uploaded files and defines with whom your team can share it.

-- We recommend choosing 'Public' for Cards that host files you want to share with customers or other external entities.
-They won't be able to access the Card's body content without an authenticated team login, 'Public' Cards enable them to view files that are hosted on the Cards.
+- We recommend selecting "File Access" for Cards that host files you want to share with customers or other external entities.
+They won't be able to access the Card's body content without an authenticated team login, but they will be able to view hosted file links on the Cards.

-- 'Team' indicates that only your team can access the Card and files.
+- 'Team' indicates that only your team can access the Card.

-- 'Private' indicates that only those individuals explicitly shared on the Card can access it.
+- 'Just Me/Private' indicates that only those individuals explicitly shared on the Card can access it.
 Because they contain sensitive information, Private Cards cannot be added to Boards.

 - Add any applicable Tags to the Card, keeping in mind Tags should help your team search for the content they need.

 - Click 'Save'.
 Now your content is saved and your team can easily find and utilize the information.
 If you want to edit the Card later, just open it and click the pencil icon.